UsabilityEngineering/Parkers/phase3/README.md

     * This will allow us to see if the function works and what is the user’s thoughts on the feedback form option.

+      - Ask the user how satisfied they are with the application and its usefulness on a scale of 1-5.
+1 = not useful, 5 = very useful

+    * This will allow the user to give feedback on which we can improve the app upon.

     **Task 2**

+    * The second task targets the use of filters and the crowd meter in the app.
+It will be similar to the first task, just with the applications of filters in the list.

+      - Does the user successfully use the filter option to their advantage? y/n

+    * We hope to discover if the filters are effective and memorable for the user to use.
+Our goal is for it to be used often when setting a destination.

+      - Did the user mark down their favorite location or did they disregard it?

+    * This will allow us to see if it is understandable to use this option or can it be disregarded.

+      - Did the user scroll through the options of different parking locations with motorcycle parking? y/n

+    * This will reveal how useful the filter is and how it affects the list for the user’s purpose.

+      - Identify how effectively the user can maneuver the list of locations.
+      	- Did the user select or deselect from any filters? y/n

+    * This will reveal how often the filters are used and the error tolerance that it has.
+Like if it is easy to remove the filter or apply it.

+      - Ask the user how satisfied they are with the application and its usefulness on a scale of 1-5.
+1 = not useful, 5 = very useful

+    * This will allow the user to give feedback on which we can improve the app upon.

 [Protocol](Protocol.pdf)